 In some rare cases, wheat starch can be considered gluten free if labeled as such, but in the case of Pringles, the wheat starch used is not gluten free.

 That said, if you love Pringles, I highly recommend you try Good Crisps.
 We call them gluten-free Pringles.

 You can find Good Crisps at many Walmart stores or online on Amazon.

 Alternatively, Trader Joe’s makes a gluten-free like Pringle chip, which you can see tested for hidden gluten in my article about Trader Joe’s gluten-free products.

 Am I missing a chip you love from this list?
 Want me to test your favorite chip brand for hidden gluten?

-If so, please leave a comment and let me know what chip brand you want me to put to the Nima Sensor test next.
+Please leave a comment and let me know what chip brand you want me to test with my Nima Sensor next.